tobyweston/essential_acceptance_testing/manuscript/part1/overview.md

 A> - Implementing anything unrelated to the story

 As well as implementing the underlying features, the developers should be converting acceptance criteria into runnable tests during this phase.
-It may be that tests are written early in the development phase, before any real work has gone on where they'll fail until the story is completed.
-Or, it may be that the majority of development is undertaken before work on the acceptance test work starts.
+It may be that tests are written early in the development phase, before any real work has gone on and they'll continue fail until the story is completed.
+Or, it may be that the majority of development is undertaken before work on implementing the acceptance tests start.

 Which approach you choose has interesting influences on developer testing.
-For example, if the coarse grained acceptance test is left until the end, there's more room to focus on unit tests and adopt a Test Driven Design (TDD) approach.
+For example, if the coarse grained acceptance test is left until the end, there's more scope to focus on unit tests and adopt a TDD approach.
 TDD in this sense can be used as a _design aid_.
-When implementing the acceptance test, there's very little still left unknown.
-It's a bit like test-confirm where you back fill the details to get a green test.
+When it comes to implementing the acceptance test, there'll be very little left unknown.
+It can be a bit like test-confirm where you back fill the details to get a green test.

 When developer's start with failing acceptance tests, the focus shifts a little.
 Acceptance tests can be used to drive out coarse grained behaviour like unit tests drive out local design choices.
 The tests themselves may change more frequently with more discussion with the customer taking place.
 The emphasis is on requirements (the story) and in this sense, the tests become more of a _requirements aid_.
-This Acceptance Test Driven Design approach puts acceptance tests in the position that TDD puts unit tests; at the beginning.
+This ATDD approach puts acceptance tests in the position that TDD puts unit tests in; at the beginning.

 D> ## Stickers as sign-off {#stickers-as-sign-off-aside}